sjaakiejj/mongojs-live/README.md

 # MongoJS Live
+*Disclaimer: This library is currently a WIP.
+Issues are expected at this stage, and tests are in the process of being written.
+In its current form, this can be considered more of a proof of concept than a production stage library.
+Treat it as such.*

 A wrapper for the [mongojs](https://github.com/mafintosh/mongojs) node-module that enables cursor observation, enabling the automatic updating of query results in a meteor-like style.

 ## Install